itsDigvijaysing/What-I-Learned/Salesforce/FSC/SF FSC Notes.md

     - Model those Account to Account relationships

 - The Actionable Relationship Center (ARC) interface lets you create, edit, and remove account-account and account-contact relationships.
 The ARC shows both Financial Services Cloud relationships and related list relationships in one view and it lets users navigate among related records.
+- The Actionable Relationship Center (ARC) interface lets you create, edit, and remove account-account and account-contact relationships.
+- To view an ARC graph, users must have read access to the fields on the Contact, Account, Reciprocal Role, Account-Contact Relationship, Account-Account Relationship, and Contact-Contact Relationship objects.
+- ARC is supported for orgs that have implemented the Person account Model.
+ARC isn’t supported for orgs that use the Individual Model.
+ARC requires that the Association Type field of the Account-Account Relationship object has active picklist values with the following API Names: Group, Member, and Peer.
+- ARC isn't available in the Salesforce mobile app.
+- Record cards only show the first two fields that appear on the associated record’s compact layout.
+- Custom actions can be added to record previews, but not to record cards.
 -  Compliant Data Sharing : Compliant Data Sharing features make it easier to control who can access specific records.
 CDS works seamlessly with existing Salesforce data sharing features.
 It provides extra access rules, but otherwise does not override sharing behavior from existing features.